Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Most parents will gift some money over time to their children and then give it to them once they reach their majority (or any other specific age).
 In most cases, this money will end up in a bank account.
 The problem with that is that bank accounts have little to no returns.
 So, the money will slowly lose its value due to inflation.

-The same reasons to invest that apply to you apply to your children as well.
+The same reasons to invest that apply to you also apply to your children.
 We want to increase returns and avoid losing value to inflation.

 Another reason to invest for my children is to teach them the value of investing.
 It may be naive, but I hope to teach my children how to handle their money properly.
 I will tell you in 20 years how it went!

-In parallel, I also plan to have a bank account for my children.
-In this bank account, I will simply deposit whatever he receives as gifts.
+I also plan to have a bank account for my children.
+In this bank account, I will deposit whatever he receives as gifts.
 I also prefer this to be separated.

-Keep in mind that as long as your children do not pay taxes, you will have to pay net worth taxes on these assets.
+Remember that you must pay net worth taxes on these assets as long as your children do not pay taxes.
 So, this is not a way to reduce your net worth taxes!

 Decide on what to invest for your children

-You will first need to decide on what you want to invest for your children.
+First, you must decide what you want to invest for your children.
 In this article, I am assuming you want to invest in stocks.
 But this technique would work with anything available on the stock market, including funds with real estate, crypto, or gold.

 If you are thinking of investing for your children, you are likely to have a portfolio yourself.
 So, you could replicate your portfolio for your children.